-- 1. Start the engine and let it warm few minutes so that oil suction is easier. - 2.
-Stop the engine and remove the key from the panel. - 3.
-Remove the oil gauge from the oil pipe.
-Insert the electric pump hose right down to the bottom of the pipe.
-Turn on the pump.
+1. Start the engine and let it warm few minutes so that oil suction is easier.

+2. Stop the engine and remove the key from the panel.

+3. Remove the cap of the drain pipe A and connect the oil drain pump.

-- 4. Let the pump suck all used oil from the pan. - 5.
-Disconnect the oil drain pump and replace the cap on the drain pipe.
+4. Drain all the oil in the oil pan.

+5. Disconnect the oil drain pump and replace the cap on the drain pipe.